guldmann/Sharp-tail/README.md

 *	 Follow log, will keep last log rows in focus.
 *	Remember last opened files and ask user to reopen files at start.
 * Search and focus on word
+* Right click on tab to rename it